SamiraBriongos/Clonebuster/source/README.md

 In this version of the code, app should be called with an output_file as an argument.
 All the measurements and data will be then written to that file.

-The amount of data that is written for each of the experiments is hardcoded in `#define REPS 120` each repetition simulates the execution of a protected application.
-It is located and can be edited at:
+The amount of data that is written for each of the experiments is hardcoded in `#define REPS 120`, each repetition simulates the execution of a protected application.
+This value is located and can be edited at:

 Enclave/Enclave.cpp

-Once the app is running it will permanently run (while (1)) and request for user input M that refers to the number of ways to be monitored out of the total number of ways for each set of experiments.
-This means that the app has to be manually killed once the desired amount of data has been collected.
+Once the app is running, it will permanently run (while (1)) and request for user input M that refers to the number of ways to be monitored out of the total number of ways for each set of experiments.
+As a result, the app has to be manually killed once the desired amount of data has been collected.

 ```
 **NOTE** Building the Spoiler sets takes around 4 minutes, however building the eviction sets takes different amounts of